Toshi's Table

 Food processor with pureed buffalo hummus.

-Puree until the desired consistency is reached.
+Step 2- Puree until the desired consistency is reached.
 You may have to add more water to get the texture you want.
-Serve in a bowl with pita bread, pita chips and fresh vegetables.
-Add a sprinkle of paprika and a drizzle of extra virgin olive oil on top.
-Enjoy!
+Add a sprinkle of paprika and a drizzle of olive oil on top before serving.

 Buffalo hummus in a white bowl with a sprinkle of paprika.